-You can combine the shapes, use them for design and also use them as a mask in the mask effect design and size, as well as soft border can be set individually.
+You can combine the shapes, use them for design and also use them as a mask in the mask effect size.
+Color and size, as well as soft border can be set individually.
 This gives you a flexible tool for many use cases.
 The shapes retain a high quality even at extreme zoom.

-1 Insert shape and select type
+You can find the Special shapes in the Toolbox under the Objects tab in the Shapes / Dynamic 1 Insert shape and select type

 Special shape in Layout designer

 After the first insertion of the shape, it is mostly white and still unscaled.

 First select a shape under Properties.

 2 Settings for shape

 In the Properties area you can enter a name for each shape.
 This is useful if you assign motion paths to the shapes and need a better overview of the shapes in Manual Input 39.

 You can set the color of the shape here.